 KTMB’s electric train or ETS provides daily services from Kuala Lumpur to Alor Setar.
 The Senandung Langkawi express train departs from KL Sentral in Kuala Lumpur and stops at major towns in Kedah such as Alor Setar, Sungai Petani and Gurun before proceeding to Haadyai in Thailand.
 Visitors heading for Langkawi should disembark at Alor Setar or Arau in Perlis and proceed to the respective jetty terminals to arrange their transfers.
 The border town of Bukit Kayu Hitam is the entry point for visitors who are driving from Sadao, Thailand.
 There is an Immigration Office and checkpoint at the border crossing that is open from 6.00am to midnight (Malaysian time).

-Malaysia Airlines provides daily direct air services to Langkawi from Kuala Lumpur and Penang, while its subsidiary, Firefly, operates daily flights to Langkawi from the Sultan Abdul Aziz Shah Airport in Subang and Penang.
-Additionally, AirAsia and Malindo Air operate daily flights to Langkawi from Kuala Lumpur.
-If you are in Singapore, you can get here via Silk Air and Scoot Air.
+Malaysia Airlines provides daily direct air services to Langkawi from KLIA and Penang, while its subsidiary, Firefly, operates daily flights to Langkawi from Subang and Penang.
+Additionally, AirAsia and Batik Air operate daily flights to Langkawi from Kuala Lumpur.
+If you are in Singapore, you can get to Langkawi via Silk Air and Scoot Air.
+Qatar Airways also operates weekly flights from Doha via Penang to Langkawi.

 Express ferries provide regular services to Langkawi from Kuala Kedah in mainland Kedah and Kuala Perlis in the neighbouring state of Perlis.
 The ride from Kuala Kedah takes about 1 1/2 hours.
 Ferry services to Langkawi are also available from Penang as well as Satun, Thailand.